Secular = Inclusive

-“Secular” does not mean “anti-religion.”
-As Arizona’s voice for secular government, Secular AZ is supported by individuals who believe that government policy must remain free of religious bias.
-We welcome participation of religious individuals who share our view that freedom of conscience must extend to people of all faiths and of none.
-We are pleased to work in cooperation with a variety of organizations and coalitions where common ground exists on specific issues.
+Secular AZ is supported by individuals who believe that public policy must remain free of religious bias.
+We welcome all who understand that freedom of conscience must extend to people of all faiths and of none.
+We partner with a variety of organizations and coalitions to work toward common goals, such as reproductive justice, equality, education free from religious bias, environmental action, death with dignity, and more.

 We Represent the Growing Arizona Community that Values Secularism